 Prior to his joining GW, for the previous 17 years, Dean Feuer held positions at the National Research Council of the National Academies, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
 He also served as a senior analyst and project director at the US Congress Office of Technology Assessment.

-Feuer received his BA (cum laude) in English literature from Queens College New York, an MA in public management from the Wharton School, and a PhD in public policy analysis from the University of Pennsylvania.
+Feuer received his BA (cum laude) in English literature from Queens College (CUNY) in New York, the MA in public management from the Wharton School, and the PhD in public policy analysis from the University of Pennsylvania.
 He has studied at the Hebrew University of Jerusalem and the Sorbonne, was on the faculty of the business school at Drexel University from 1981-1986, and has taught courses in education policy and research at Penn and Georgetown.
+He is currently teaching a doctoral proseminar on higher education policy analysis at GSEHD.

 Education is the most important investment a society makes.
 Thanks to the remarkable capacity and caliber of our faculty, students and staff, we are ready to meet new challenges, using principles of innovation and collaboration as powerful engines of change.